Create Remote Archive Volume with Amazon S3

 Verification

-To verify that the new remote archive volume was created, send a GET request to the /api/v1/databases/Exasol/volumes endpoint.
+To verify that the new remote archive volume was created, send a GET request to the /api/v1/databases/$DB_NAME/volumes endpoint.
+For example:

 -H 'accept: application/json' \